maadhuvijay/ai-case-study/README.md

 ## Overview and Origin

 * Name of company
     **H2O.ai** is an AI cloud company on a mission to democratize AI for everyone.
-Customers use the H2O AI Cloud platform to rapidly make, operate and innovate to solve complex business problems and accelerate the discovery of new ideas
+Customers use the H2O AI Cloud platform to rapidly make, operate and innovate to solve complex business problems and accelerate the discovery of new ideas.

 * When was the company incorporated?
     H2O.ai was founded in 2012.
-The company is headquartered in Mountain view, California
+The company is headquartered in Mountain view, California.

 * Who are the founders of the company?
     H2O.ai was founded by Sri Ambati, along with Cliff Click.